 Have you heard of dry fasting, wet fasting or intermittent fasting?
 How about the more popular version of fasting the 5:2 diet?
-Fasting is very popular in our culture for weight loss and it has been honoured and respected form of cleansing and devotion for many cultures, religions and of course exercise disciplines like yoga for centuries.
+Fasting is very popular in our culture for weight loss and it has been an honoured and respected form of cleansing for many cultures, religions and of course mind-body disciplines like yoga, for centuries.
 Fasting is reputed to increase brain function, lift depression, increase metabolism and digestion and offer a life-changing experience for those following it with a spiritual practice.
-I have to give it a go – how about you?
+I have seen amazing results on myself and my clients.
 This blog will work through the pros and cons of fasting and outline a gently way forward.

 Fasting and hypoglycemia